 2 Assigning every other person to the two treatments is not strictly randomization.
 The Cochrane Collaboration refer to it as quasi-randomization.
 Since there is no obvious reason why it would introduce bias, we included it for completeness.
-Sensitivity analysis indicates that leaving this
+Sensitivity analysis indicates that leaving this study out has only a negligible effect on the overall synthesis and conclusions.

-Adapted Mantra Meditation is a standardized, group-based teaching method for Mantra Meditation described as a non-spiritual style of meditation, with all members using the same generic mantra during their instruction and daily practice.
-Present-Centered Therapy (PCT) is a non-trauma focused treatment for PTSD, originally developed as a strong comparator treatment that captured many of the effective components of "good psychotherapy."
-143 The study assessed PTSD using the CAPS and the PTSD Checklist-S (PCL-S; Specific identified event version), which is highly correlated with the CAPS (r >.9).
+Adapted Mantra Meditation is a standardized group-based teaching method for Mantra Meditation described as a non-spiritual style of meditation with all members using the same generic mantra during their instruction and daily practice.
+Present-Centered Therapy (PCT) is a non-trauma focused treatment for PTSD originally developed as a strong comparator treatment that captured many of the effective components of "good psychotherapy."143 The study assessed PTSD using the CAPS and the PTSD Checklist-S (PCL-S; Specific identified event version), which is highly correlated with the CAPS (r >.9).
 For the ES's in our meta-analyses, we used g's reported in Table S1 (24).

-The study concluded that: "For both the clinician administered and the selfadministered measures of PTSD severity, Veterans in the Adapted Mantra and Present-Centered Therapy programs showed decline of a medium magnitude while Veterans in the Transcendental Meditation program showed statistically large declines" (24, p.
+The study concluded that: "For both the clinician administered and the selfadministered measures of PTSD severity, Veterans in the Adapted Mantra and Present-Centered Therapy programs showed decline of a medium magnitude while Veterans in the Transcendental MeditationTM program showed statistically large declines"(24, p.
 68).
 The effects sizes for change in the groups were: TM = -.88, AMM = -.65, PCT = -.48.
-Comparing treatments, the TM technique had moderately strong effects compared to AMM and PCL (TM vs. AMM = -.75, TM vs. PCL = -.66.).
+Comparing treatments, TM had moderately strong effects compared to AMM and PCL (TM vs. AMM = -.75, TM vs. PCL = -.66.).
 There was only a slight difference between AMM and PCL (AMM vs PCL = -.1).